CelliesProjects/featherplayer-esp32/README.md

 ## What is it?

-A web-based esp32 music player for mp3/ogg/aac/aac+ webradio, local music files and <strike>files from a sdcard</strike>.<br>Sound output comes from a VS1053 mp3/aac/ogg/wav decoder board.
+A web-based esp32 music player for mp3/ogg/aac/aac+ webradio, local music files and <strike>files from a sdcard</strike>.
+Sound output comes from a VS1053 mp3/aac/ogg/wav decoder board.

-- Supports http, https (insecure mode) and chunked streams.<br>
+- Supports http, https (insecure mode) and chunked streams.
 - Plays files from local network.
-- <strike>Plays local files from a mounted filesystem.&nbsp;</strike>Working on it.<br>
+- <strike>Plays local files from a mounted filesystem.&nbsp;</strike>Working on it.
 - Search for web radio stations on [radio-browser](https://www.radio-browser.info/).
 - Save found radio stations to your favorites.

 ## Web based interface

-This player has a web interface and is controlled with a browser on your phone, pc or tablet.<br>The interface is kept very simple, a playlist tab on the right and selectable source tabs on the left.
+This player has a web interface and is controlled with a browser on your phone, pc or tablet.
+The interface is kept very simple, a playlist tab on the right and selectable source tabs on the left.

 <img src="https://github.com/CelliesProjects/streamplayer-feather-develop/assets/24290108/0f9816be-bb35-4cd6-ac24-2fd2bb19561c" width="70%">

-After 30 seconds of inactivity the file info overlay is shown.<br>Click on the overlay to hide it or use the info button on the bottom to toggle the overlay.
+After 30 seconds of inactivity the file info overlay is shown.
+Click on the overlay to hide it or use the info button on the bottom to toggle the overlay.

 <img src="https://github.com/CelliesProjects/streamplayer-feather-develop/assets/24290108/0f3a9d8b-a698-450b-82ab-e4ac2b0569a3" width="70%">